INSTRUCTORS

 Sean Miller lives in the bustling metropolis of Montpelier but is lucky enough to have a sloyd barn in his backyard.
 Passionate about making, building, and tinkering, his hands are usually busy.
 Carving has been his daily meditation for several years, with spoons taking center stage.
 He is a lover of trees- both standing and fallen to the forest floor.
 IG

-Sean is teaching The Wooden Spoon.
+Sean is teaching Spoon Carving.

 In addition to teaching crafts and earth skills, Ross Doree is a long time educator who loves the collaborative experiences that arise from being outside with kids.
 He also enjoys making up stories (some good, some not so good) based on folk traditions and the intersection of suburban and wilderness living.
 He is currently the Youth Programs Director at Crow's Path in Burlington, VT.